-The information in this report that relates to resource estimation is based on information compiled under the guidance of John Vann.
-Mr Vann is a Principal of Quantitative Group and acts as a consultant to the Company.
-Mr Vann is a Fellow of the Australasian Institute of Mining and Metallurgy and a Fellow of the Australasian Institute of Geoscientists and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and the activity to which they are undertaking to qualify as Competent Person as defined in the 2004 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves ("JORC Code")'.
-Mr Vann consents to the inclusion in the report of the matters based on their information in the form and context in which it appears.
+The information in this report that relates to resource estimation is based on information compiled by Mr Trent Strickland.
+Mr Strickland is a full time employee of Quantitative Group (QG) and a Member of the Australasian Institute of Mining and Metallurgy (AusIMM).
+Mr Strickland has sufficient experience in the minerals industry to satisfy the requirements to act as the competent person for these estimates as defined in the 2004 Edition of the Australasian Code for Reporting of Mineral Resources and Ore Reserves.
+Mr Strickland consents to the inclusion in this report of the matters based on their information in the form and context in which it appears.